 Note that timing is very important when distinguishing between manslaughter and murder.
-If Jonah waited even one second to attack the man, the prosecution could argue that Johah "cooled off" enough to have premeditated the killing and could therefore be liable for murder.
+If Jonah waited for even one second to attack the man, the prosecution could argue that Johah "cooled off" enough to have premeditated the killing and could, therefore, be liable for murder.
 A killing is voluntary manslaughter only when the defendant kills immediately after the inciting event.

 The legal definition of involuntary manslaughter in federal law is either:

 A killing done in the commission of an unlawful act not amounting to a felony, or

 A killing done in the commission of a lawful act which might produce death if done in an unlawful manner or without due caution and circumspection

 Involuntary manslaughter is often referred to as "negligent" killing because the death results more from the person's carelessness than mean-spiritedness.
 Goodsprings NV criminal defense attorney Neil Shouse offers an involuntary manslaughter scenario:

 Example: Tim works in a lower school cafeteria in Reno.
 During a break one day he sits at a lunch table to take his prescription Xanax, and he accidentally leaves the pill bottle on the lunch table.
 During lunch, one of the kids takes all the pills and dies.
 If caught, Tim could be arrested by the U.S. Marshals Service and booked at the Washoe County Detention Center on federal involuntary manslaughter charges because he negligently left the pills where a child could be poisoned by them.